What to look for in dog food ingredients

 your yard or when you walk him.

-- Flavorings are often added to food to make it taste better, but they are not a necessary part of the dog food.
+- Flavorings are often added to food to make it taste better or more appealing to a dog, but they are not a necessary part of the dog food.

 the food labels to find out what types of flavorings are added.